Sensorineural Hearing Loss: Symptoms, Causes & Treatments 2023

 Sensorineural Hearing Loss Symptoms

 If you’re worried about hearing loss, what should you look for?
-According to the National Institute on Aging,[12] common symptoms and examples of sensorineural hearing loss usually include:
+According to the National Institute on Aging, common symptoms and examples of sensorineural hearing loss usually include

-1. Struggling to hear people clearly on the telephone (with hearing loss experienced in one affected ear or both).
+• Struggling to hear people clearly on the telephone (with hearing loss experienced in one affected ear or both).

-2. Experiencing difficulty in following a conversation when at least two people are talking.
+• Experiencing difficulty in following a conversation when at least two people are talking.
 Needing to ask friends, family, or colleagues to frequently repeat themselves.

-4. Suddenly experiencing tinnitus or associated symptoms (a ringing or buzzing sound in the ears).
+• Suddenly experiencing tinnitus or associated symptoms (a ringing or buzzing sound in the ears).

-It is important that you consult with a doctor as soon as the hearing loss occurs, as early detection of hearing issues can often significantly improve treatment outcomes, especially in the case of sudden onset[13] hearing loss, profound sensorineural hearing loss, unilateral hearing loss, fluctuating hearing loss, or sudden deafness.
+You must consult with a doctor as soon as the hearing loss occurs, as early detection of hearing issues can often significantly improve treatment outcomes, especially in the case of sudden onset hearing loss, profound sensorineural hearing loss, unilateral hearing loss, fluctuating hearing loss, or sudden deafness.

-What causes hearing loss?
 It’s a great question.

 A sensorineural hearing loss diagnosis can be attributed to a wide range of factors, relating to the onset of certain diseases and medical conditions, congenital issues, genetic syndromes, the effects of aging, and noise pollution.
 For example, hearing loss is a lesser-known side-effect of meningitis[14] and diabetes.[15]
 Interestingly, twice the incidence of hearing loss has been observed amongst diabetics.